peter88213/novelyst_timeline/docs/index.md

 [Download the latest release (version 2.0.1)](https://raw.githubusercontent.com/peter88213/novelyst_timeline/main/dist/novelyst_timeline_v2.0.1.zip)

 - Unzip the downloaded zipfile "novelyst_timeline_v2.0.1.zip" into a new folder.
 - Move into this new folder and launch **setup.pyw**.
-This installs the plugin.
+This installs the plugin for the local user.

 *Note: If you install novelyst at a later time, you can always install the plugin afterwards by running the novelyst_timeline setup script again.*